Createdd/Writing/2018/articles/ComplementProgramming.md

 https://unsplash.com/photos/5E5N49RWtbA)
 Photo by Cody Davis on Unsplash - https://unsplash.com/photos/5E5N49RWtbA

 Since I started programming on my own while studying law and having work in tax, I though it is important so see coding not only as a path to already established programming jobs, but rather create your own role with it.
 Here are some thoughts on how to compliment programming with other fields of expertise.
+(This article was created as brainstorming for a talk I gave)

 ## Table of Contents